ArindamSankarDas/Card_Component/README.md

 The major learnings which I gained through this challenge is the :

+- Importance of CSS Positioning and using it in an advanced manner.
+- Being able to breakdown the challenge into small sections to make it easier to complete the task.
+- Major use of CSS Flexbox and it's importance.
+- Vast use and impact of pseudo elements and pseudo classes in CSS and CSS3.
+For example: ::before, ::after, :nth-child() and so on.

 ### Continued development

 During the process of completing this project I found some concepts which I still have to practice a lot.
 And so the lack of skill came forth when I was trying to implement a background-color overlay over the image.